We Work for an amazing group of smart people at companies all over the world.

 How do you get people talking about data centers?
 This was Cisco’s challenge at the 2012 VM World conference.

-Hugh created one of his ‘all over’ prints where is found dozens of conversation starters around data centers, big data, and what it all means.
+Hugh created one of his ‘all over’ prints, articulating the common themes discussed at the event around data centers, big data, and what it all means.

 It started lots of conversations, individual drawings made their way onto shirts and everyone came away a bit more excited about data centers.